archisoftconsulting/vagrantbox-starter/README.md

 ```
 D:\vagrantbox> vagrant up --provider virtualbox
 ```
+You will need to monitor the vagrant windows command.
+It could take some time to download everything...

 ## Start up the demo app
 Inside ubuntu, press CTRL+ALT+T to open up terminal.